 Lawsuits on the grounds of trademark infringement are prosecuted before state courts and through private criminal prosecution brought by the rights holder.
-However, most acts of copyright infringement (with the exception of software infringement) are prosecuted before state courts by means of criminal actions, which are initiated by public authorities.
+However, most acts of copyright infringement (except for software infringement) are prosecuted before state courts by means of criminal actions, which are initiated by public authorities.